We supply a wide range of organic CBD products with NO THC,

-Orally - Taking a capsule with CBD in it will take the longest to have an effect, sometimes up to an hour due to passing through the digestive system, but will last a longer time (4-8 hours).
+Orally - Taking a capsule or gummies with CBD in it will take the longest to have an effect, sometimes up to an hour due to passing through the digestive system, but will last a longer time (4-8 hours).

-Sublingual - The capillaries under the tongue allow CBD to enter the body quickly and the effects are felt sooner than orally, in about 10-15 minutes but it is shorter acting time (4-6 hours)
+Sublingual - The capillaries under the tongue allow CBD to enter the body quickly and the effects are felt sooner than capsules, in about 10-15 minutes but it is shorter acting time (4-6 hours)

 Suppositories - Because suppositories bypass the digestive system including the liver, they enter the body very fast within 15 minutes and are long last, up to 8 hours.

 Vaping - Vaping enters the through the lungs and has an immediate effect but lasts the shortest time, 2-4 hours.
 We don't stock vape products as we are a health and wellness company and don't feel comfortable providing them to our customers with the recent illnesses and even deaths associated with the technology.
-However, our supplier does offer a vape product and we may offer it in the future as it's a very fast delivery method.

 What is nano-emulsification?

 Making the particles of CBD smaller allows for more surface area which can be absorbed easier by the body.
 Bioavailability is very important.
 If your body isn't absorbing what you take, you're wasting some of your money.
 The softgels have greater absorption than others and last longer.
 The softgels are a convenient, predictable delivery system that lasts longer.